winitzki/scall/tutorial/programming_dhall.md

     in x_eq_y g h
 ```

-The analogous property for Leibniz _type_ equality is formulated as the "type identity" and uses an arbitrary type constructor `F` instead of an arbitrary function `f`.
+The analogous property for Leibniz _type_ equality is implemented via an arbitrary type constructor `F` instead of an arbitrary function `f`.

 ```dhall
 let identityLeibnizEqualT